 The easiest tool to program your Tello is the Scratch programming tool developed by MIT.
 Here is a short video guide on how to do that on your Mac device.

 I absolutely love this little drone.
-It has more features than what it costs and is a perfect beginner’s drone.
+It has more features than it costs and is a perfect beginner’s drone.

 It is for you if: